We take your clients’ privacy seriously and you can find out more here about how we gather, use and share your clients’ personal information.

 The Processor’s Sub-Processors are:

 The Processor shall not engage another Sub-Processor without prior specific or general written authorisation of the Controller.
 In the case of general written authorisation, the Processor shall inform the Controller of any intended changes concerning the addition or replacement of Sub-Processors, thereby giving the controller the opportunity to object to such changes.
+The Controller has 5 business days to object in writing to the Sub-Processor being used outlining any reasonable concerns.
+The Processor will work with the Controller to help remediate any reasonable concerns.
+If the Processor is not able to remediate the reasonable concerns, then the Controller shall be able to terminate the contract without penalty.

 The limitations on liability set out in the Contract apply to all claims made pursuant to any breach of the terms of this DPA.